APPLY NOW FOR FALL JOBS

 • Must regularly contact sources for stories, conduct interviews, and produce content that is fair and accurate.
 Must record audio of interviews (with source permission) in addition to taking thorough notes.

 • Covers sporting events as assigned, including on weekends.
-May be required to tweet during sporting events
+May be required to post on social media during sporting events.

 • Post photos and/or video and/or record audio